• Facebook

 Unannounced BRCGS Certification Audits

 BRCGS offers flexibility in audit programmes.
 Certified sites may choose announced audits, blended announced audits, or unannounced audits, with the requirement that at least one unannounced audit occurs every three years for sites selecting the mandatory unannounced option.
-Companies must be able to prove, at any time, that their documented systems are implemented in practice, not just prepared for show on audit day.
+Companies must demonstrate at any time that they actively follow their documented systems, not just present them for audit day.

 Food Safety Culture

-Beyond documented procedures, BRCGS certification requires evidence that food safety is embedded in an organization’s culture.
+BRCGS certification goes beyond documented procedures and requires organizations to embed food safety into everyday operations and culture.
 This includes leadership commitment, employee engagement, communication programs, and continuous improvement activities.
 Auditors look for clear evidence that food safety is more than just a policy in a binder.

 How Icicle Prepares Your Company for BRCGS Certification